boldare/boldare-tech/content/posts/2018-10-30_Docker-dev-and-prod-ready-setup-for-SPA-app.md

 ## <a name="dev-env"></a>Start development environment

-Okay, we set up our own local machine, so we had all the tools we need to start our journey.
+Okay, we've set up our own local machine, so we have all the tools we need to start our journey.
 If you know a Docker a bit, you can have the first association with it as **Dockerfile**!
 Of course, you're right, but let me explain about it a bit more...